Image excerpted from A Walk in the Park Ganesha Leads Doubting Thomasina Past the Obstacles to Love by Roe LiBretto

 The other boys at the bar were country as hell.
 Everything in the bar was new and flashy to them.
-The lights that lit up the rows of liquor behind the bar.
-The Hrvystr jukebox that could stream any song ever made.
+The lights illuminating the rows of liquor behind the bar.
+The Hrvystr jukebox streaming any song ever made.
 Even the Hrvystr electric hand dryer in the bathrooms.
 They'd talk about it all the time to me.
 You stick your hands inside and the air does it!
 Not Luis.
 Everything around him he knew already.

 The other boys would crowd around the girls like they were ice cream trucks but Luis could wait back for a girl to come to him.
 The other boys would tell you they paid off their roommates to get the place to themselves.
 This was never true because the boys slept six to a room in shifts in shitty rooming houses.
 The rooms were never free.
 If you followed a boy home you either got roped into an argument with a bunch of other boys who wouldn't give up sleep just so someone else could get laid or else you get dragged to the nearest alley where his sorry ass would beg you to jerk him off and he wouldn't even give you nothing to clean up with afterwards.
 Not worth it.
 Not any of it.
 I told the girls at the bar this a million times.
 Sometimes they listened but most had to learn the hard way.

 Closest Luis got to any of that was asking me if I wanted to grab something at the Chinese bakery down the street.